kmikl/open-zt703/Documentation/Installation.md

 - the file OPNZT703.UPD can be deleted, no need for it anymore

 ## Erasing the firmware:
+This will also reformat the filesystem and reset all settings to the default values
 - power the meter off
 - hold the F2 button, while powering the meter on
 - F2 can be released, when the message Creating filesystem is displayed